->It should be abundantly clear by now that the clear facts of economics and history are not sufficient to prevent our government from embarking on another expensive, disastrous program.
-While the debate on government destruction of the health care industry continues in the senate, President Obama prepares to make a trip to Copenhagen.
-There, he and other elite “experts” will cook up a new assault on private enterprise in general – under the tired pretense of “saving the environment.”
+It’s now clear neither economics nor historical precedent will prevent our government from embarking on another expensive, disastrous program.
+While debate on government destruction of the health care industry continues in the Senate, President Obama prepares to make a trip to Copenhagen.
+There, he and other elite “experts” will cook up a new assault on free enterprise – under the tired pretense of “saving the environment.”
 Since intellectual, scholarly attempts to convince our rulers of the error of their ways have failed, I humbly suggest a simpler solution: make President Obama and the U.S. Senate watch the 80’s classic, Ghostbusters.
 Everything they need to know about government’s role in the environment is there.
-It is also presented simply enough that even a career politician can understand it.
+It is presented simply enough that even a career politician can understand it.

-The Ghostbusters story begins with three university professors who decide to try their hand in the commercial sector.
+The Ghostbusters story begins with three university professors who decide to try their hand in the private sector.
 They start a going concern with their own money to investigate paranormal activity.
 They face hard times early on, spending “the last of the petty cash” on Chinese food.
-They have a dearth of customers and face the fate of the majority of new businesses in their first year: bankruptcy.
-There is no suggestion that the government will bail them out.
-The market has seemingly determined that there was not sufficient need for their services and they will have to figure out some other product to offer to their fellow human beings in order to make a living.
+They have a dearth of customers and face the same fate as the majority of new businesses in their first year: bankruptcy.
+There is no suggestion the government will bail them out.
+The market has seemingly determined there was not sufficient need for their services and they will have to figure out some other product to offer in order to make a living.

 So far, the story has been a happy one for all parties concerned.
 The Ghostbusters have achieved success and have become enriched.
 Why?
 They have earned their money by making New York City safer (more “ghost-free”) and have created jobs in the process.
 Most importantly, all of this has occurred through private, voluntary exchange.
-The Ghostbusters’ customers pay their fees happily because the Ghostbusters offer them a service that they deem worthy of the price.
+Customers pay their fees happily because the Ghostbusters offer them a service they deem worthy of the price.

 The EPA agent Walter Peck is played to perfection by vastly underrated William Atherton.
-What is abundantly clear from his limited time onscreen is that, as a low-level federal agent, his primary motivation is not protecting the environment but rather lording it over any individual or business that fails to immediately submit to his absolute authority within his petty fiefdom.
+What is abundantly clear from his limited time onscreen is that, as a low-level federal agent, his primary motivation is not protecting the environment, but rather lording it over any individual or business that fails to immediately submit to his absolute authority.
 Under the pretense of protecting the environment, he attacks a private enterprise that has harmed no one, has helped the community, and has created jobs.

 Despite pleas from the Ghostbusters, the EPA agent shuts off their ghost storage machine and chaos ensues.
-Remember that up until this point in the story, no environmental disaster has occurred related to the Ghostbusters’ supposedly dangerous equipment.
-However, by violating the liberty and property rights of the Ghostbusters under the pretense of a false threat to the environment, the government has created a real environmental disaster that now threatens everyone’s lives.
-In fact, the entire world is now actually threatened because of this one government intervention.
+Remember that up until this point, no environmental disaster had occurred.
+But by violating the liberty and property rights of the Ghostbusters under the pretense of a false threat to the environment, the government has created a real environmental disaster that now threatens everyone’s lives.
+In fact, the entire world is now threatened because of this government intervention.

 Consider how closely this story recreates the real world, ghosts and goblins notwithstanding.
-The government’s record on protecting the environment has followed this pattern without exception since the moment that activists got the idea that government force could save the world.
+The government’s record on protecting the environment has followed this pattern since the moment activists got the idea the government could save the world.
 Among the sparkling achievements of government environmentalism has been the banning of DDT, a safe and effective insecticide that was vilified and ultimately banned because of its supposed threat to the environment.
-Subsequently, farmers were forced to employ less effective insecticides that really do harm the environment, while a later study showed that DDT could actually be eaten by humans over an extended period of time with no adverse health effects.
+Subsequently, farmers were forced to employ less effective insecticides that really do harm the environment, while a later study showed DDT could actually be eaten by humans over an extended period of time with no adverse health effects.

-In another historic blunder, the government decided to employ its ability to override private decisions via the threat of violence in order to encourage the production and distribution of ethanol, the fuel additive made from corn.
+In another historic blunder, the government decided to employ its ability to coercively override private decisions in order to encourage the production and distribution of ethanol, the fuel additive made from corn.
 This had the unintended consequence of causing food shortages and skyrocketing prices while failing to significantly affect America’s dependence on fossil fuels.
 The crowning achievement of this boondoggle was the revelation that the production of ethanol actually consumes more fossil fuel than it produces and is a net positive in carbon emissions.
-Had property rights been protected instead of destroyed by the government, none of this would have happened.
+Had property rights been protected, instead of destroyed by the government, none of this would have happened.

-It never ceases to amaze me that the American public at large exhibits absolutely no skepticism towards the politically-connected segment of the environmental movement.
-For 100 years, members of a certain political movement claimed that private property and free enterprise would destroy society.
+It never ceases to amaze me that the American public at large exhibits absolutely no skepticism towards the politically connected segment of the environmental movement.
+For 100 years, members of a certain political movement claimed private property and free enterprise would destroy society.
 The 20th century proved them absolutely wrong.
-Those societies that did away with private property and free enterprise were destroyed themselves, while those that (for the most part) retained property rights flourished.
-Subsequently, the members of this same political movement suddenly became activists for the environment, studied the problem, and concluded that there was only one way to save the earth from environmental disaster: by abolishing private property and free enterprise.
+Those societies which did away with private property and free enterprise were destroyed themselves, while those which (for the most part) retained property rights flourished.
+Subsequently, the members of this same political movement suddenly became activists for the environment, studied the problem, and concluded there was only one way to save the earth from environmental disaster: by abolishing private property and free enterprise.
 Does no one find this conclusion – by these people – an odd coincidence?
 Does no one even suspect their motives?
 Are we a nation of fools?